-“To safeguard and promote a competitive business environment and enhance consumer welfare by prohibiting anti-competitive and unfair trading practices in Zambia”
+“To safeguard and promote economic welfare by prohibiting anti-competitive and unfair business practices in Zambia. ”

 The mandate of the Commission cuts across all economic sectors.
 CCPC regulates the Zambian economy to avoid restrictive business practices, abuse of dominant position of market power, anti-competitive mergers and acquisitions and cartels as these erode consumer welfare.
 The Commission is also mandated to enhance consumer welfare.
 In general terms therefore, the principle aim of the Commission is to safeguard competition and ensure consumer protection.

 - Division of markets by allocating customers, suppliers or territories.

 - Collusive tendering or bid rigging

 Review, Investigate And Assess Abuse Of Dominance Conducts Which Takes The Form Of:

 - Applying dissimilar conditions to equivalent transactions with other trading parties

 - Denying any person access to an essential facility

 - Imposing unfair trading conditions such as exclusive dealing and tying/bundling of products and services